 If these figures are different, your employer has certified that you have some part-time employment.
-Any discrepancies in salaries,
+Any discrepancies in salaries, service credit, or contributions should be addressed with your employer.
+All amounts are subject to audit and change.

 Benefit factors